-Accordingly, my preoccupation with activating a distinct Black cinema language is bound up in an intense desire to create work that centralizes the cultural, social, and spiritual dimensions of Black-American life, while strategically utilizing technology, light, and narrative structure to amplify visual lyricism and Black interiority.
-I propose that an explicitly Black film grammar should possess the cultural specificity and independent spirit found in the literary tradition of the Black Arts Movement, coupled with the power and emotional resonance found in Black music rituals.
+In that sense, my preoccupation with activating a Black cinema language is bound up in an intense desire to create work that centralizes the cultural, social, and spiritual dimensions of Black-American life, while utilizing technology, light, and narratology to amplify aestheticism and Black interiority.
+I propose that a distinctly Black film grammar should possess the cultural specificity and independent spirit found in the literary tradition of the Black Arts Movement, coupled with the power and emotional resonance of Black music rituals.

-My work in cinema is inseparable from my work as a critic.
+My work in cinema is inseparable from my work as a film scholar.
 Both modes play an equal role in my insurgent practice.
-I approach cultural criticism in the tradition of radical Black thinkers like James Baldwin and Angela Y. Davis.
-My practice combines the role of the artist with the role of the knowledge producer to bring greater value and meaning to intellectual work.
-My goal as a cultural critic is to eliminate the barriers that prevent critical knowledge from reaching marginalized communities.
+I approach scholarship and cultural criticism in the tradition of Black radical thinkers like James Baldwin and Angela Y. Davis.
+My film practice combines the role of the artist with the role of the knowledge producer to bring greater value and meaning to intellectual work.
+My goal as a scholar and critic-at-large is to eliminate the barriers that prevent critical knowledge from reaching marginalized communities.

-In many respects, all of my work is (in some way or another) a love letter to Black America, offering fresh iconography (from inside my generation) that pushes beyond the limits of well-worn archetypes.
-By choosing to privilege the "Black-life-world," my work honors a lineage of politically-Black perspectives that function as strategies of creative resistance in a manner that critiques and renders legible American social realities.
+That said, my overall artistic project is (in many ways) a love letter to Black America, offering fresh iconography (from inside my generation) that pushes beyond the limits of well-worn archetypes.
+By choosing to privilege the Black-life-world, my work honors a lineage of politically-Black perspectives that function as strategies of creative resistance in a manner that serves to critique and render legible American social realities.